tsemach/typescript-txjs/README.md

 - **`undo`** run undo on each component in both forward and backward order.
 - **`reset`** set initial state, rerun the job after reset.

-### Plan Features for Next Version
-- **ExecuteOptions**: an object able to influence on the execution of the components like 'run until' or 'stop if' etc.
-- **Component-to-Component**: a comunication between components which are not on the same process.
-This will encapsulate  communication between components via some communication channel like message queue or HTTP, For example in case of microservices architechture  where one component need to send a message to other component on a different service and get reply back.
-- **Symbols**: use Symbols as component selector (identifier) - **DONE with 0.0.15**
 ----
 ## Install
 >TypeScript: you need to have typescript installed see [how](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)